teresko/orange-exercise/README.md

 - execute `php -S 127.0.0.1:8080 ./public/built-in.php` from terminal (will need PHP installed locally)
 - execute `make deploy` to run in docker (will require docker service running)

+The actual entry point for the API code is `/public/api.php` (which is what one would be set in the Nginx url.rewrite), but in the "launch-able" options it gets called via `built-in.php` file, that acts as "rewriter" for PHP's bundled server.

 ## Requirements

 Design, develop & test full-stack web application.